What you should know about Snapchat’s Snap Map feature

 "If you want to see the Snap Map, we would actually have to pinch the screen, and you can see our little Bitmoji," said Joseph Henderson, an Information Technology Specialist for Information Network Associates in Harrisburg.

-You'll also notice the little icons displaying your Snapchat friends if they have their location setting turned on - like Trevor Strayer of Enola who shows us his snap map and where all of his friends are.
+You'll also notice the little icons displaying your Snapchat friends if they have their location settings turned on -- like Trevor Sayer of Enola who shows us his Snap Map and where all of his friends are.

 If you select ghost mode in the see my location tab under settings, that hides your location, but you can still see your friends on the map if they've opted in to showing their whereabouts.